aspose-total/Aspose.Total-Products/total/en/cpp/conversion/wordml-to-xlsm/_index.md

 {{< blocks/products/pf/feature-page-header h1="C++ API to Convert WORDML to XLSM or Online App" h2="Export WORDML to XLSM via C++ without using Microsoft<sup>&reg;</sup> Word or Microsoft<sup>&reg;</sup> Excel" >}}

 {{% blocks/products/pf/feature-page-summary %}}

- You can include WORDML to XLSM conversion feature within your C++ applications easily.
-By using feature-rich, powerful and easy to use document manipulation and conversion API [Aspose.Words for C++](https://products.aspose.com/words/cpp/), you can export WORDML to HTML.
-After that, by using [Aspose.Cells for C++](https://products.aspose.com/cells/cpp/), you can convert HTML to XLSM.
-Both APIs come under [Aspose.Total for C++](https://products.aspose.com/total/cpp/) package.
+<h2>Why to Convert</h2>

+Converting WordML to XLSM is a common requirement for many C++ applications.
+WordML is a markup language used to represent documents in XML format, while XLSM is a Microsoft Excel macro-enabled workbook format.
+By converting WordML to XLSM, users can easily access the data stored in the WordML document in the XLSM format.

+<h2>How Aspose.Total Helps for WordML to XLSM Conversion</h2>

+Aspose.Total for C++ is a comprehensive suite of APIs that provides powerful document manipulation and conversion features.
+It includes two APIs, Aspose.Words for C++ and Aspose.Cells for C++, which can be used to convert WordML to XLSM.
+Aspose.Words for C++ can be used to export WordML to HTML, and Aspose.Cells for C++ can be used to convert HTML to XLSM.
+Both APIs are easy to use and feature-rich, and they can be used to quickly and easily convert WordML to XLSM within C++ applications.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}